 Students must concurrently enroll in this course with Illinois Central College (ICC) for credit in EDUC 111.
 Students must have an ACT reading score of 18 or higher to qualify.
-Students may also qualify by taking the ICC Accuplacer Reading test by May 1st.
-Students must be officially enrolled and pay the \$150.00 ICC dual credit tuition fee to PND through FACTS.
+Students may also qualify by taking the ICC Accuplacer Reading test by March 15st.
+Students must be officially enrolled and pay the ICC dual credit tuition fee to PND through FACTS.
 Students must complete an online application with ICC.
 Students must provide their counselor with Accuplacer reading test results or ACT reading score test results.
 Students must transfer dual credit from ICC by sending an ICC transcript to their college of choice when students are enrolling in another university or college.
-Dual credit is not indicated on a Peoria Notre Dame Transcript.

-533 Peoria Past to Present Trimester .5 credit 11, 12 NCAA
+533 Peoria Past to Present Trimester .5 credit 11,12 NCAA

 In this inquiry-based course students will seek to understand how past events have relevant impacts upon current life in Peoria.
 Students will engage in hands-on research working with original sources to explore significant events and people shaping the Peoria community.
 Students will work collaboratively to create meaningful works for our current community.
 The course will feature local sources.
-The course will be co-taught by members of the PND staff.
 Students who have an interest in history and a desire to learn in a setting that requires critical thinking should consider this course.

-535 American Government Trimester .5 credit I2 NCAA
+535 American Government Trimester .5 credit 12 NCAA